 Pay solid attention to your Opponents while on the basketball court.
 Get a sense for their reactions, where their eyes focus, what defensive and offensive moves they consistently utilize, and how they use their body position to their advantage.

-Once you are consciously aware of your Opponent’s habits, moves and actions, than you will be better able to counteract their effectiveness on the basketball court.
+Once you are consciously aware of your Opponent’s habits, moves, and actions then you will be better able to counteract their effectiveness on the basketball court.

 Run Length of Floor

-Did you know that it actually takes a very special Post Player to run the length of the floor on the fast-break.
+Did you know that it actually takes a very special Post Player to run the length of the floor on the fast-break?
 These players are special because it is so very rare to find.
-And if you become one of these players, than you will have an undeniable edge over your counterparts who couldn’t be bothered running the length of the floor on defense or offense.
+And if you become one of these players, then you will have an undeniable edge over your counterparts who couldn’t be bothered running the length of the floor on defense or offense.